textlab/cglossa/README.md

 External SAML login (used e.g. by Feide) is done via an external daemon that creates a new session (and possibly a new user) after successful authentication.
-To enable external login, `SAML_LOGIN_URL` and `SAML_LOGOUT_URL` must be set in the startup script.
+To enable external login, `SAML_LOGIN_URL` and `SAML_LOGOUT_URL` must be set in `config.sh`.
 You may also optionally set `SAML_LOGIN_IMG` with the URL to the logo of the identity provider.
 At the Text Laboratory, the URLs for using Feide are as follows:

     export SAML_LOGIN_URL='https://www.tekstlab.uio.no/glossa2/login/feide'
     export SAML_LOGOUT_URL='https://www.tekstlab.uio.no/glossa2/logout/feide'